This post may contain affiliate links to products I use and highly recommend. You can read my full disclosure .

 Keto-Friendly Pot Roast Sides

 Traditionally, pot roast is served with carrots, onions, and potatoes.
 This mix of vegetables isn’t keto-friendly.
 But, you’ll never miss those old standards when you serve this melt in your mouth pot roast with keto risotto or cauliflower mash.
-I also love to use the sauce as part of keto gravy.
+I also love to use the sauce as part of keto gravy or with a slice of keto cornbread.

 I love having this roast as part of a meal prep.
 To add variety to the dish and the week, you can add any of these keto side dishes.
 Feeling a bit more inspired?
 Use the pot roast as barbacoa style beef and pair it with my Keto Spanish Cauliflower Rice or cilantro lime cauliflower rice to make a burrito bowl!